Birmingham Motorcycle Accident Attorney

 After any motorcycle accident, you will more than likely have to deal with insurance companies in some capacity, whether it is to file a claim against an at-fault driver’s policy or against your own.
 It is essential to hire an attorney before talking to any insurance agents.
 An insurance agent will try to find any reason possible to reduce or deny your claim, and an attorney can help prevent this.
 If you have an attorney handle all your correspondence with insurers, they will be less likely to engage in high-pressure tactics to try and convince you to settle for less than coverage dictates.

-Statute of Limitations on a Motorcycle Accident Lawsuit
+Statute of Limitations For a Birmingham Motorcycle Accident Lawsuit

 An important law to know as a motorcycle accident victim is Alabama’s statute of limitations.
 A statute of limitations is a deadline for taking legal action.
 If you miss your statute of limitations, the courts will most likely bar you from making a financial recovery.
 You must act quickly to file a lawsuit if you believe you have a case against a defendant.